ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 TLS for the pure capability ABI (mixed / compat)
 ------------------------------------------------

-In order to support transitioning from direct to indirect TLS, both can be used at once.
-In this mixed model, direct TLS is entirely as defined above.
+To support transitioning from direct to indirect TLS, they can be used together.
+In this mixed model, direct TLS is entirely as defined in the `TLS for the pure capability ABI (direct)`_ section.
 However, for indirect TLS, a "compat" model is used, where the location of the static TGOT within the static TLS block is unspecified.
-This has the following
+This has the following implications:
-implications:

-- Local Exec is forbidden (including for relaxation); the most optimised access model available is Initial Exec
+- Local Exec is forbidden (including for relaxation); the most optimized access model available is Initial Exec

 - ``R_MORELLO_TLS_TGOTREL64`` is never statically resolvable to a constant at